ainneo/destiny-hackathon-deploy/README.md

 ### Misc
-Addional dependencies to add on top of CRA:
+Additional dependencies to add on top of CRA:
 - ```npm i prop-types @reach/router styled-components react-fontawesome```

 For: